 What does this funding get me?

-State and community energy programs will receive a portion of the $250 million allocated through this program established by the Infrastructure Investment and Jobs Act (IIJA).
-From there, states shall provide loans and grants for energy efficiency audits, upgrades, and retrofits.
+State energy offices will receive a pre-allocated portion of the $250 million available through this program established by the Infrastructure Investment and Jobs Act (IIJA).
+According to an October 2023 DOE notice, North Carolina is entitled to $2,397,420 under this program and South Carolina $1,546,410.
+Once the funds are received, the states will provide loans and grants for energy efficiency audits, upgrades, and retrofits in commercial, residential, and public buildings.

 Am I eligible?